 Esophagitis is inflammation and irritation of the esophagus.
-The cause of esophagitis is usually acid reflux, but, rarely, it can also result from a herpes infection.
+The cause of esophagitis is usually acid reflux.
+But, rarely, it results from a herpes infection.

-The esophagus, or food pipe, is the tube that begins at the back of the throat and is part of the digestive system.
-It carries food and liquids from the mouth to the stomach.
+The esophagus, or food pipe, is part of the digestive system.
+It is a tube that begins at the back of the throat and carries foods and liquids from the mouth to the stomach.

-When this condition results from infection with the herpes simplex virus, or HSV, it is known as herpes esophagitis.
-This type of esophagitis normally only occurs in people with weakened immune systems.
+When esophagitis results from an infection with the herpes simplex virus (HSV) the medical name for it is “herpes esophagitis.”
+This type usually only occurs in people with weakened immune systems.